it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/managing_staff.rst

 For |bp_title|, the necessary actions are the same for all maturity levels.

 #.
 Conduct at least a national agency check for any hires.
 Your state or county may have other background check options for you.
 #.
 Provide security awareness training for all staff.
-Leadership should
 #.
 Track training either through a human resources portal or manually through a :download:`worksheet <training_tracker.xls>`
 #.
 Implement actions for proper logical access in :doc:`User Management <user_management>`
 #.
 Implement actions for proper system configuration in :doc:`Managing Workstations <managing_workstations>`